 Unless they take your online course, that is.

-Adding a CTA
+Add a Call-to-action or CTA

 Within your very informative blog post, you should have a CTA, or call-to-action, driving traffic to your sales page.